enum IsleConstructor {

 fn conversion_constructor(&self) -> &'static str

-Returns the constructor used to convert an AssemblerOutput
+Returns the constructor used to convert an AssemblerOutput into the

-type returned by Self::result_ty
+type returned by Self::result_ty.

 Sourcefn includes_write_only_reg_mem(&self) -> bool